Sam found a nice program to automatically identify the language of a text using trigrams. You might find it of interest.

 will be much faster if you convert the list of words in the Words Corpus into a

 set, and then check whether or not a word is in that set.
 Hint 2: ignore case and punctuation when checking against the words corpus (but preserve case in your output).
 Hint 3: Sometimes the nltk word tokenizer does not strip off periods ending sentences.
 Make sure that none of the words end in a period.
-(15 points)
+(15 points)def unknown(tokens):

 from string import punctuation